Fortress Europe: Migration flashpoints in 2025

 Here's a roundup of European migration flashpoints:

-The new rules will raise the level of English immigrants must attain, increase the time it takes to get citizenship, and prevent companies, including care homes, from recruiting abroad.
+Britain's stricter immigration rules will raise the level of English language that immigrants must attain, increase the time it takes to get citizenship and prevent companies, including care homes, from recruiting abroad.

-The government is in talks with unspecified countries about sending migrants who have been refused the right to stay in Britain and run out of legal options to avoid deportation.
+The UK government is also in talks with unspecified countries to send them migrants who have been refused the right to stay in Britain.

 Rights groups say the new rules put individuals at risk by forcing them to return to unsafe or unstable countries, separated from family and without adequate healthcare.